• Skip to main content

 I had so much fun creating this challah for the upcomning holiday and fall season.
 The entire house smlled like apple pie and it was glorious!

-• Start by roasting cubed apples with cinnamon, brown sugar, vanilla and a shot or two of whiskey doesn't hurt either.
+• Start by roasting cubed apples with cinnamon or cinnamon extract, brown sugar, vanilla and a shot or two of whiskey doesn't hurt either.

 • Then stuff the mixture into challah braids and braid everything together.
 (Traditionally, a round challah is made for Rosh hashanah, but do whatever braid you feel comfortable with).